Punchyou/Punchyou.github.io/_posts/2020-06-22-kmeans-analysis-notes.md

 The compressed image looks close to the original one which means we’re able to retain the majority of the characteristics of the original image.
 This image compression method is called **lossy data compression** because we can’t reconstruct the original image from the compressed image.

-When using k-means, we need to determine how many clusters we need to have beforehand and apparently there are a few methods on how to do that.

 ## Evaluation
+When using k-means, we need to determine how many clusters we need to have beforehand and then feed that number into the algorithm.
+A few ways that help us find the best cluster number are following:

 ### 1. The Elbow method
-This method gives us an idea on what a good k number of clusters would be based on the sum of squared distance (SSE) between data points and their assigned clusters’ centroids.
+This method gives us an idea on what a good k number of clusters would be based on the **sum of squared distance (SSE)** between data points and their assigned clusters’ centroids.
 We pick k at the spot where SSE starts to flatten out and forming an elbow.
 We’ll use the geyser dataset  we first used and evaluate SSE for different values of k and see where the curve might form an elbow and flatten out.
 The code is the following:

 ```python
 # Run the Kmeans algorithm and get the index of data points clusters